friedev/musicli/README.md

 - [FluidSynth](https://fluidsynth.org) (optional; required for playback)
 - [pyFluidSynth](https://github.com/nwhitehead/pyfluidsynth) (optional; required for playback)

-For directions on installing FluidSynth for your platform, refer to [Getting FluidSynth](https://www.fluidsynth.org/download/).
+To install FluidSynth on your device, see [Getting FluidSynth](https://www.fluidsynth.org/download/).

 Then, clone the repository and run: